-When the Tribunal receives an application, they will send all parties a Notice of Hearing with the date, time and location of the hearing.
-The Tribunal will also send the respondents a copy of the application.
+When the Tribunal receives an application, they will send all parties a Notice of Hearing with the date, time, and location of the hearing.
+The Tribunal will also send the respondents a copy of the application that has been lodged against them.

 If you are the respondent, the Tribunal will send you the Notice of Hearing along with a copy of the application lodged by the lessor, agent or provider.
+You need to read the application, prepare your response, and gather your evidence to take to the hearing.